 Chapel was created.

-Coalition for Christian Outreach (CCO) was started.
+Coalition for Christian Outreach (CCO) college ministry began.

 Contemporary worship services began.